spatie/analytics-reports/README.md

 )
 ```

-Although the composer.json of this package specifies that XX AND xx must be pulled in as well, it sometimes fails to do so.
+Although the composer.json of this package specifies that google/apiclient AND thujohn/analytics must be pulled in as well, it sometimes fails to do so.
 If you encouter this problem as well include these lines in your composer.json as well:
 ```js
 {
     "require": {